Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 Non-HTTP errors

-NoObjectGeneratedErrorno_object_generatedtext?: stringgenerateObject could not produce a valid object after one repair
+NoObjectGeneratedErrorno_object_generatedtext?: stringgenerateObject could not produce a valid object after one repair.
+Inspect .text (the raw model output) — usually the schema is too strict or the model too small.

 The never-throw contract for streamChat

-streamChat returns a StreamChatResult synchronously and never throws.
+streamChat returns a StreamChatResult synchronously and never throws — not on a missing API key, not on an invalid option pair.
 The network pump starts lazily on first access of any output.
 A failure surfaces in three coordinated ways:

 1. An { type: 'error', error } part is pushed onto fullStream.